 Pre-Activation/ Warm Up

 If you have read our previous blog on tips for keeping your shoulders healthy, you would have seen that we recommend warming your shoulder joint up properly before you lift.
-Before pressing, try some activation work of your rotator cuff muscles and shoulder blade stabilisers.
-Having a strong, active base to press from can help keep your shoulder muscles in a good position and stop certain structures getting overloaded and sore.
+Before performing the overhead press, try some activation work of your rotator cuff muscles and shoulder blade stabilisers.
+Having a strong, active base to press from can help keep your shoulder muscles in a good position and stop certain structures from getting overloaded and sore.

 1. Band pull-apart 3 x 15